 The prime cost method assumes that the value of a depreciating asset decreases uniformly over its effective life.
 The formula for working out decline in value using the prime cost method is:

-Asset's cost × Days held × 100% A5561 5 C051 ~ 365 ~ Asset's effective life
+Asset's cost Da ays held V 100% ASSELS COSL × - 365 X Asset's effective life

-Can be 366 in a leap year.
+\ Can be 366 in a leap year.

 The formula under the prime cost method may have to be adjusted if the cost, effective life or adjustable value of the asset is modified.
-For more information, see the publication Guide to depreciating assets.
-To find out how to get this publication, see the inside back cover.
+For more information, see the Guide to depreciating assets 2006.